 Personnel with prior experience performing survival surgery and/or using aseptic technique may request a proficiency verification in lieu of in-person aseptic training through DLAM.
 Contact firstname.lastname@example.org to discuss eligibility for a proficiency verification.
 As of March 31, 2022, this program is on hold.

 In addition to completing the certification exam, species-specific training, and aseptic surgical techniques training (if applicable), you will also need to complete the following requirements prior to conducting animal research:

 - Medical History Questionnaire Form

-The UCLA Medical History Questionnaire for Investigators, Technicians, Students and All Others Exposed to Laboratory Animals, must be completed by all investigators and personnel who are listed in an ARC protocol.
+The UCLA Medical History Questionnaire, must be completed on an ANNUAL basis by all investigators and personnel who are listed in an ARC protocol.
 In accordance with University Policy, completion of this form is mandatory for all personnel having contact with research animals or animal tissues and all personnel who have a security key card or key to enter the vivarium.
-Please note that the MHQ must be submitted to the Occupational Health Facility (OHF) on an ANNUAL basis.

 - Addition as Personnel